Remembering BR Chopra: The Story Behind His Iconic ‘Mahabharat’

 (The writer is a journalist and a screenwriter who believes in the insanity of words, in print or otherwise.
 Follow him on Twitter: @RanjibMazumder)

 (This article is from The Quint’s archives and was first published on April 22, 2016.
-It is now being republished to mark BR Chopra’s death anniversary.)
+It is now being republished to mark BR Chopra’s birth anniversary.)

 Subscribe To Our Daily Newsletter And Get News Delivered Straight To Your Inbox.